WICG/scroll-to-text-fragment/README.md

 ### targetText 0.1

 A prior revision of this document contained a somewhat similar proposal.
-The main difference in the updated propoal is that it adds context terms to targetText.
+The main difference in the updated proposal is that it adds context terms to targetText.
 This helps to allow disambiguating text on a page as well as brings this proposal more in-line with the Open Annotation's [TextQuoteSelector](https://www.w3.org/TR/annotation-model/#text-quote-selector).
+Many use cases and details were considered while iterating on the initial revision.
+The updated proposal is a sum of lessons learned and improved understanding as we experimented with and considered the initial version and its limitations

 ### CSS Selector Fragments